- Home

 The following provides a list of data processors involved in delivery of the system:

 As well as the processing carried out by VMS data processors above, VMS has enabled secure cross sharing of vaccination records between Northern Ireland and separate health care data controllers in England.
 A similar mechanism for sharing vaccine data is also planned for Scotland and Wales.
-If an individual has received a vaccine outside of Northern Ireland but are registered with a GP in Northern Ireland; or if they have received a vaccine in Northern Ireland but are registered with a GP in England, VMS will securely share vaccination records with England so that their medical records can be maintained and so that they can be provided with Covid Certificates.
+If an individual has received a vaccine outside of Northern Ireland but are registered with a GP in Northern Ireland; or if they have received a vaccine in Northern Ireland but are registered with a GP in England, VMS will securely share vaccination records with England so that their medical records can be maintained.

 The diagrams below set out the intended data flows for this data sharing.